By Erin Whitehead, Marine Spouse

 Just live in a van down by the river

-Moving frequently is enough to make even the most organized, level-headed person consider selling all of their belongings, and buying one of those tiny homes or an RV to live in.
+Moving frequently is enough to make even the most organized, level-headed person consider selling everything and buying a tiny home or an RV.
 In fact, there are military families who choose this route and manage NOT to all kill each other.
 I reached out to a few of these families for comment, but they were too busy questioning their life choices to answer my email.
 I kid, I kid.
 But, as someone who actually DID this for 3 very long, anxiety-ridden months (where I consumed too much wine) with a husband, toddler, teenager, and a dog, I don’t recommend it for the majority of folks.

-Living in a tiny space for a short period time did teach me that we can really do without as much “stuff” as we think we need, and how to better organize the stuff we do need into just about any space that we have to live in.
+Living in a tiny space for a short period time did teach me that we can really do without as much “stuff” as we think we need.
+I also considered how to better organize the stuff we do need into just about any space that we have to live in.